Partnering to Improve: Denver Public Schools’ Talent Management Team and the SoE-DPS Teacher Workforce Collaborative

 Piano for Dreamers

-The goal of "Piano for Dreamers" is to offer no-cost introductory piano classes to a group of low-income children in 3rd, 4th and 5th grades in the Boulder and Longmont area during the fall 2018 and spring 2019.
-These students currently receive support from the "I Have a Dream" foundation.
+The goal of "Piano for Dreamers" is to offer no-cost introductory piano classes to a group of low-income children in 3rd, 4th and 5th grades in the Boulder area during the fall 2019 and spring 2020.
+These students currently receive other types of academic support from the Boulder Valley "I Have a Dream" foundation.
 The goal of the classes is to provide an introduction to piano playing, music reading, theory and music history...

 Pre-Collegiate Development Program